aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/basic-options.rst

         The option ``--max-url`` is a sub-option of and requires the option ``--url``.

-    If in the files that are scanned, in individual files, there are a lot of links to other websites (i.e url lists) which are unneccesary and clutter the scan results, ``--max-url`` option can be used to report urls only up to a limit in individual files.
+    If in the files that are scanned, in individual files, there are a lot of links to other websites (i.e url lists) which are unnecessary and clutter the scan results, ``--max-url`` option can be used to report urls only up to a limit in individual files.

     Some important INTEGER values of the ``--max-url INTEGER`` option:

-    - 0  - No limit, inlcude all urls.
+    - 0  - No limit, include all urls.
     - 50 - Default.

     An example usage::